MorganStenberg/Dungeons-Ale/README.md

 - The book a table page contains a form for booking a table, where the user fills in their full name, email address and specifies the number of guest, with a maximum of 8 people.
 All fields are required.
 The form increases in size on bigger screens as well as increasing the margin to the sides to keep it centered.

 ## Future features
 - A more detailed list of the games available, implemented in a gallery form with pictures of the games.
+- Form or contact info for users to suggest games to add to the collection.
 - A menu page showing what drinks and food is available.
 - Form to sign up for the events, below the list of events.
 - Adding an option to sign up for newsletter while booking a table.